 Al-Zahir Hakim played collegiate football at San Diego State before eventually being drafted to the St. Louis Rams.
 In St. Louis, Hakim won a ring in Super Bowl XXXIV in 1999 and continued his booming production into 2000, setting multiple career highs.
 After his stint in St. Louis,Hakim became a member of the Detroit Lions (2002-2004), New Orleans Saints (2005), and San Diego Chargers (2006).

 When his playing days ended, Al-Zahir Hakim shifted his attention to coaching.
 In 2018, Coach Hakim was named Wide Receivers Coach for the San Diego Fleet of the Alliance of American Football (AAF).
 The following year, Coach Hakim became the Wide Receivers Coach for the St. Louis Battlehawks of the XFL.

 HUB Coach - Running Backs

-He's coached Jonathan Franklin, UCLA's all-time leading rusher as well as 4 other players that lead the PAC-12 in rushing over his 19 seasons in the conference.
-He was also the running backs coach for the St. Louis Rams in 2006 and 2007 where he coached All-Pro running back Steven Jackson in his first Pro Bowl season.
-Currently, he enters his fourth season as an assistant coach with the Claremont-Mudd-Scripps (CA) football team for the 2020-2021 season.
+Coach Moses' expertise also includes coaching Running Backs on the NFL-level for the St. Louis Rams (2006-2007), where he coached All-Pro Running Back Steven Jackson in his first Pro Bowl season.
+Currently, Coach Moses enters his fourth season as an assistant coach with the Claremont-Mudd-Scripps (CA) football team for the 2020-2021 season.